Khalid Sheikh Mohammed: Guantanamo Bay and legal proceedings (2006–present)

+Mohammed's mug shot shortly after his transfer to the Guantanamo Bay detention camp in September 2006.
+The photo was obtained by reporters of McClatchyDC.

 In September 2006, the U.S. government announced it had moved Mohammed from a secret CIA prison (or black site) to military custody at the Guantanamo Bay detention camp.
-On 6 September 2006, United States president George W. Bush confirmed, for the first time, that the CIA had held "high-value detainees" for interrogation in secret prisons around the world.
-He also announced that fourteen senior captives, including Khalid Sheikh Mohammed, were being transferred from CIA custody, to military custody, at Guantanamo Bay detention camp and that these fourteen captives could now expect to face charges before Guantanamo military commissions.
+On 6 September 2006, U.S. president George W. Bush confirmed, for the first time, that the CIA had held "high-value detainees" for interrogation in secret prisons around the world.
+He also announced that 14 senior captives, including Khalid Sheikh Mohammed, were being transferred from CIA custody, to military custody, at Guantanamo Bay detention camp and that these 14 captives could now expect to face charges before Guantanamo military commissions.

-The Department of Defense announced on 9 August 2007, that all fourteen of the "high-value detainees" who had been transferred to Guantanamo from the CIA's black sites, had been officially classified as "enemy combatants".
-Although judges Peter Brownback and Keith J. Allred had ruled two months earlier that only "illegal enemy combatants" could face military commissions, the Department of Defense waived the qualifier and said that all fourteen men could now face charges before Guantanamo military commissions.
+The Department of Defense announced on 9 August 2007, that all 14 of the "high-value detainees" who had been transferred to Guantanamo from the CIA's black sites, had been officially classified as "enemy combatants".
+Although judges Peter Brownback and Keith J. Allred had ruled two months earlier that only "illegal enemy combatants" could face military commissions, the Department of Defense waived the qualifier and said that all 14 men could now face charges before Guantanamo military commissions.

-Mugshot of Mohammed shortly after being transferred to the Guantanamo Bay detention camp in September 2006.
-The photo was taken from a cell-assignment chart at the covert high-security Camp 7, and was obtained by reporters of McClatchyDC.

-In March 2007, after four years in captivity, including six months of detention and alleged torture at Guantanamo Bay, Khalid Sheikh Mohammed, as it was claimed by a Combatant Status Review Tribunal Hearing in Guantanamo Bay, confessed to masterminding the 11 September attacks, the Richard Reid shoe bombing attempt to blow up an airliner over the Atlantic Ocean, the Bali nightclub bombing in Indonesia, the 1993 World Trade Center bombing and other various foiled attacks.
-"I was responsible for the 9/11 operation from A to Z", Khalid Sheikh Mohammed said in a statement read during a Combatant Status Review Tribunal at the Guantanamo Bay detention camp.
+In March 2007, after four years in captivity, including six months of detention and alleged torture at Guantanamo Bay, Mohammed—as alleged by a Combatant Status Review Tribunal at the camp—stated that he masterminded the 11 September attacks, and confessed to the 1993 World Trade Center bombing, the 2002 Bali bombings in Indonesia, and various foiled attacks, such as Richard Reid's attempt to destroy an airliner using a bomb hidden in his shoe.
+A statement he read during a Combatant Status Review Tribunal stated: "I was responsible for the 9/11 operation from A to Z".

 According to the "unclassified summary of evidence" presented during the CSRT hearing, a computer hard drive seized during the capture of Khalid Sheikh Mohammed contained the following: